 Regulation: IFC (Category A).
 Minimum deposit: $10.
 Payout potential: Up to 90%.
 Tradable markets: Commodities, forex, indices, and equities.
 Platform: Proprietary terminal on desktop and mobile.
 Demo access: Yes.

-Minimum Deposit: Entry from $10 enables cautious testing and small stakes.
+Minimum deposit: Entry from $10 enables cautious testing and small stakes.

 Assets: Access 60+ instruments across FX, stocks, indices, and commodities.